maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 `ListenableFuture` has been deprecated in favor of `CompletableFuture`.
 See [27780](https://github.com/spring-projects/spring-framework/issues/27780).

 Methods annotated with `@Async` must return either `Future` or `void`.
-This has long been documented but it is now also actively checked and enforced, with an exception thrown for a different return type.
+This has long been documented, but is now also actively checked and enforced, with an exception thrown for any other return type.
 See [27734](https://github.com/spring-projects/spring-framework/issues/27734).

 `SimpleEvaluationContext` disables array allocations now, aligned with regular constructor resolution.